gakimball/flexiconfig/README.md

 ## Usage

 In the below example, the `getConfig()` function will try to load first from the `opts` object passed to the function, then from a file called `.kittensrc` in the current working directory, and finally in `package.json`, under the top-level key `"kittens"`.

-If `opts` is an empty object, or not an object, it will be skipped.
+If none of those work, it will move up one folder and try again, and on and on.

 ```js
 const getConfig = require('flexiconfig');